 6 Natural Alternatives to Ibuprofen and Other Pain Relief Medications

-- Turmeric – This beautiful golden root works on some of the major inflammatory pathways in the body to bring down pain and inflammation.
-It is excellent as a beverage (see recipe below) and can be taken in capsule form at a dose of 1,000-2,500 mg daily.
+Turmeric.
+This beautiful golden root works on some of the major inflammatory pathways in the body to bring down pain and inflammation.
+Specifically the curcumin compounds found in turmeric support inflammation and detoxification in the body.
+It is excellent as a beverage (see recipe below) and can be taken in capsule form.

-- Bromelain – This is derived from the core of a pineapple and is a natural way to break down the inflammation causing molecules in your body.
-When taken with food it acts as a digestive enzyme.
-But taking about 200-300 mg twice daily between meals can help lower your pain and inflammation.
+Bromelain.
+This is derived from the core of a pineapple and is a natural way to break down the inflammation causing molecules in your body.
+When taken with food it acts as a digestive enzyme, so you'll need to take it between meals to get the anti-inflammatory effect.

-- Cramp Bark – This is one every woman should keep in her medicine cabinet.
+Cramp Bark.
+This is one every woman should keep in her medicine cabinet.
 If you have menstrual cramps taking Cramp Bark two days prior to your period and during may be just herb you need to break up with those NSAIDs.
-Women generally report relief with 1-2 droppers full (30-60 drops) three to five times daily.

 Changing the way we approach pain in women's health